An environment provides an isolated context or "sandbox" for running API proxies. In a single organization, you can create multiple environments.

 Limit the number of proxy deployments

-For hybrid, the fact that many environments can share the same virtual host means that you must think carefully about how you manage your proxy deployments to any given environment.
+For hybrid, the fact that many environments can share the same virtual hosts as defined in environment groups means that you must think carefully about how you manage your proxy deployments to any given environment.
 In hybrid, the best practice is to create multiple environments and deploy a limited number of proxies to each one.

 How many proxies should you deploy to an environment?
 There is not a set answer to this question; however, the following table provides general guidance on why it's a good idea to limit the number of proxies deployed to each environment and what you need to think about when managing proxy deployments: